BrianShiroe/brianshiroe/README.md

 ### 🚀 Experience

 Principal Disruption Strategist at the Institute of Unsolicited Innovation™.
-Pioneered scalable spaghetti architecture using quantum-enabled standups.
-Successfully migrated legacy workflows from "working" to "why does this work?".
-Former Senior Associate of Click-to-Deploy Evangelism at a company that pivoted to AI after reading a blog post.

-Also once led a high-velocity agile team to accidentally delete production—and then document it as a feature.

-If 'nonsense' ever hits GitHub trending I'll use arch
+Pioneered scalable spaghetti architecture using quantum-enabled structures.
+Successfully deployed systems that went from "functional" to "What is the underlying principle that makes this effective?".
+Former lead developer of Calbi, architected advanced computer vision AI systems that questioned their own existence while detecting anomalies—because if your algorithm isn’t existentially confused, is it really intelligent?
+Built machine learning models that philosophize about accidents before alerting first responders, ensuring both speed and profound self-awareness.

+Aspire to be one of the so called 'the greatest developer that ever lived'

 ---